State Aid for Library Construction Webcast Series

 After logging in a “Welcome Page” will be displayed.
 In order to access the application click on “Library Construction Application”

-Note this screen may look a little different depending on what grant programs the applicant is participating in.
+Note this screen may look a little different depending on what programs the applicant is participating in.

-The construction homepage lists all the construction grant applications that an institution has started.
+The construction homepage lists all the construction applications that an institution has started.
 When the portal opens there will be a link “Start a New Application” which an applicant clicks on to begin an application.

 The system only allows an applicant to create a new application during the new application time period, and will state which fiscal year the new application is for.